tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 REVIEW
 differences between MongoDB and DynamoDB
 * attribute chosen must be **string, number, binary** for LSI --> attribute of what?

+can do **event-driven programming** with DynamoDB streams

+-**Datatypes supported**:
+* scalar types (string, num, binary, boolean, null) as primary key, sort key, or attributes
+* document types (List, Map) only as attributes
+* set types (String set, num set, binary set), allows us to do nested stuff

+parition key always hashed? parition and sort always hashed? --> **output from the hash function determines the parition in which the item will be stored**

+**WCU and RCU are spread evenly throughout partitions**